-While sexting often takes place in a consensual relationship between two young people, the use of sexted images in revenge following a relationship breakdown is becoming more commonplace.
+While sharing nudes and semi-nudes often takes place in a consensual relationship between two young people, the use of sexted images in revenge following a relationship breakdown is becoming more commonplace.
 Sexting can also be used as a form of sexual exploitation and take place between strangers.

-As the average age of first smartphone or camera enabled tablet is 6 years old, sexting is an issue that requires awareness raising across all ages.
+As the average age of first smartphone or camera enabled tablet is 6 years old, sharing nude or seminude pictures is an issue that requires awareness raising across all ages.